 When a child abuse referral is made to a county C&Y agency, it is expected to conclude the investigation within thirty days.
 The determinations made by the county C&Y agency will be that the allegations are founded, indicated, or unfounded.

 ChildLine - ChildLine operates the Statewide Central Registry which is a clearing house for information on substantiated reports of child abuse.
 Childline is a unit of the Department of Public Welfare (DPW) operates Pennsylvania's toll-free child abuse hotline (1-800-932-0313).
 This unit takes reports of suspected child abuse.
 After the report is made, it must decide whether a child abuse investigation should be conducted.
 The referrals for investigation are sent to the General Protective Services (GPS) and to the county children and youth (C&Y) agency.
 “The Annual Child Abuse Report” is an annual publication of ChildLine reporting data related to child abuse to the public.

 Children’s Advocacy Centers (CACs) - a private or public agency which assists “county agencies, investigative teams and law enforcement by providing services, including forensic interviews, medical evaluations, therapeutic interventions, victim support and advocacy, team case reviews and a system for case tracking.”
 CACs exist “for the primary purpose of providing a child-focused, facility-based program dedicated to coordinating a formalized multidisciplinary response to suspected child abuse.”

 Finding a Criminal Defense Attorney for Child Abuse Crimes

-If you are accused of child endangerment or child abuse, contact a criminal defense attorney at Alva & Shuttleworth, LLC.
+If you are accused of child endangerment or child abuse, contact a criminal defense attorney at Alva Foster & Moscow, LLC.
 Our attorneys are experienced in representing men and women charged with child support throughout Philadelphia and the surrounding areas of Bucks County, Chester County, Montgomery County and Delaware County, PA.